Windstar343/Reddit-Daily-Upvoter-Bot/README.md

 ## Features

 - Upvotes one random post daily from a list of subreddits
-- Runs automatically via GitHub Actions
+- Runs automatically via GitHub Actions (no server needed!)
+- Can also run locally on Windows/Mac/Linux
 - Can target single or multiple subreddits
 - Randomly selects both the subreddit and the post
 - Manual trigger option to upvote multiple posts at once
+- Only upvotes popular posts (configurable minimum score)
 - Provides detailed logging of upvoted posts

+## Two Ways to Use This Bot

+### Option 1: GitHub Actions (Recommended - Runs Automatically)
+Fork this repo and it runs automatically in the cloud every day. **No local setup needed!**

+### Option 2: Run Locally on Your Computer
+Download and run the Python script manually on your Windows/Mac/Linux machine whenever you want.

+---

-## Setup Instructions
+## Setup Instructions (GitHub Actions)

 ### 1. Create a Reddit Application